ovn-org/ovn/Documentation/howto/firewalld.rst

 The ovn-host-firewall-service only opens port 6081.
 This is because the default protocol for OVN tunnels is geneve.
 If you are using a different encapsulation protocol, you will need to modify the XML service file to open the appropriate port(s).
 For VXLAN, open port 4789.
-For STT, open port 7471.

 Recommendations
 ---------------